|Girl Scout News

 Thank You for Supporting Girl Scouts!

-- Girl Scouts of the USA and Dell for the Powering the Possible Program
+- Dell for the Powering the Possible program

-- Mars Foundation for Girl Scout outreach to girls from low-income families
+- The HSC Foundation for outreach to girls with disabilities

-- Washington Gas for the Washington Gas Air Quality Environmental Learning Program
+- Washington Gas for the Washington Gas Energy Efficiency and Environmental Program